This blog post includes big spoilers and discussion of major ableism. If that makes you uncomfortable, here’s the tl;dr:

-I checked with Katie, and I have her permission to tell this one.
+I checked with Stella, and I have her permission to tell this one.
 Here is a story about why she was/is scared of animals.

 When we were little, we would play with a family down the street who had a big dog.
 Don’t get me wrong: he was a good dog.
 Just a very large, very enthusiastic dog.